juliagcurras/normScore-development/README.md

 The output is a correction factor with a value from 0 to infinite.

 * For each data matrix normalized with a different method, items 1 to 6 are obtained.
-The input is the normalized data matrix, but sometimes group infomation is also required.
+The input is the normalized data matrix, but sometimes group information is also required.
 The output is a different value for each item.

-* Once an item is estimated, the different normalizations are ranked based on the item values.
+* Once an item is estimated, the different normalizations are normalized using the min - max normalization, so in each column values range from 0 to 1.

+* Finally, the sum of scaled values for each normalization is computed.
 The highest values corresponds to the poorest performance.

-* Finally, the sum of ranking positions for each normalization is computed.
 A correction factor for taking into account the normalization requirement is applied to the logarithm method (non-normalised data).

-Then, the normalization with the lowest score is selected as the best one.
+The normalization with the lowest score is selected as the best one.

 In the following sections, the estimation of each item is explaining.